Competition Bureau investigating Sears Canada liquidation sale prices: monitor

-The Competition Bureau is investigating allegations that prices on some merchandise was marked up ahead of the liquidation sales at Sears Canada that began last month, the court-appointed monitor overseeing the retailer says.
+The Competition Bureau is investigating allegations that prices on some merchandise were marked up ahead of the liquidation sales at Sears Canada that began last month, the court-appointed monitor overseeing the retailer says.

-The monitor says the regulator sent letters on Nov.
+The monitor's seventh report to Ontario Superior Court says the federal competition watchdog sent letters on Nov.
 8 to the liquidators inquiring about the allegations that certain merchandise was marked up.

+The Competition Bureau, Sears Canada and one of the liquidators were asked Thursday for comment about the monitor's report and allegations, but none had replied by midday.

+The bureau typically cannot confirm or comment about ongoing investigations.
+However, it has said that sale prices should accurately reflect the true pre-sale price.

 Sears began the process of liquidating its remaining stores in October after failing to find a buyer.